Welcome

 Create a search strategy

-When you search using Primo Search or a library database use the keywords and limits you identified above to create your search.
+If you use other sources of information to build your response, consider the keywords and limits you identified above to create your Primo or database search.
 Combine the keywords with Boolean Operators or "search operators", rather than searching with a whole sentence or question.
 Search operators tell Primo Search or the database how to search with your keywords.

 Example: Creating search strings using identified keywords, synonyms and related terms.